echoprotocol/echo-unity-demo/README.md

 EchoUnityLib - Echo API implementation for Unity

-using websocket-sharp
+-using websocket-sharp
-using Newtonsoft.Json
+-using Newtonsoft.Json
-using Promise
+-using Promise

 1) Connection to node
 First you need to establish a connection to the node.
 To do this, use two scripts: ConnectionManager and NodeManager.